Going out of turn, Peter can make a name (6)

 'a name' is the definition.

-'going out of turn peter can' is the wordplay.
+'going out of turn peter' is the wordplay.

 'turn' could be 'u' (a 'U-turn' is a kind of turn) and 'u' is present in the answer.

-an anagram of 'peter' is 'repte' which is within the remaining letters.
+an anagram of 'peter' is 'repte' which is present in the left over letters.

 Can you help me to learn more?